FAQ

 GREAT!
 As it turns out, the majority of our guests are solo travelers.
 Join a group of other adventurous women and experience Nicaragua with new friends!
 Many women are reluctant to travel alone.
 At Chica Brava we provide a safe, supportive environment where you can comfortably feel inspired and empowered, conquer fears, and push yourself to the next level or just come and relax and experience a foreign country in a safe and enjoyable atmosphere!
 Unless you otherwise request, we will put you in a shared room with one of the other guests.
 (Read More…)

-5. What if I want to a single room?
+5. What if I want to a private room?

 6. Where is the closest airport?
 What airline should I use?